 Ghost shrimp do not require the company of other Ghost shrimp, so it’s okay if you only have space to accommodate one of these charming crustaceans.

-Ghost shrimp aren’t just fun additions to your danio tank, and they’ll help keep it clean by scavenging bits of food and other debris lurking around.
+Ghost shrimp are more than just fun additions to your zebra danio tank.
+They will also help keep it clean by scavenging bits of food and other debris lurking around.
 They’re voracious eaters, so you may need to provide some additional snacks for them.

-Despite all their endearing qualities, there are still fish who don’t get along with the Zebra danios.
+Despite all their endearing qualities, there are a few other fish who don’t get along with the Zebra danios.

-If you have a fish that’s a bit of a bully, don’t place it with the peaceful Zebrafish.
-Domineering species don’t really belong in a tank with fish that are more lovers than fighters.
+If you have a fish that’s a bit of a bully, don’t place it with the peaceful Zebra Danio.
+Cichlids and other aggressive fish will easily bully a group of Zebra Danios, especially if the tank size is too small.

 Very Large Fish

-Fish that are significantly bigger than your danios might just compete a bit too aggressively for space.
-What’s more, they might even eat your adorable little Zebras.
+Community fish that are significantly bigger than your Zebra Danios might just compete a bit too aggressively for space.
+What’s more, they are likely to eventually eat your Zebra Danios.
 Don’t risk it.
-Place your danios with fish that are at least somewhat similar in size.
+Place your Zebra danios with fish that are at least somewhat similar in size.

 Care Tips for Your Zebra Danio Community Tank

-Don’t overdo the vegetation.
-The fish on this list enjoy having some greenery in their environment.
-This helps simulate their natural habitat, which keeps them healthier and happier.
+The fish on this list, including the Zebra Danio, enjoy having some greenery in their environment.
+This helps replicate their natural habitat, which keeps them healthier and happier.

-However, it’s really important to provide plenty of open space for your fish to swim freely.
+However, it’s really important to provide plenty of open space for your Zebra Danio fish to swim freely.
 Maintain a balance between unobstructed water and features such as plants and wood.

 Maintain consistent conditions